lkormych/PetAdoptionPortalProject/README.md

 - Authentication: ASP.NET Identity

 **_Tools_**
-- Jet Brains Rider, Docker
+- Jet Brains Rider, Docker, Microsoft SQL Server

 Other features and information is soon to arrive!
 Thank you for the attention :)